TowerBR/backup_software_testing/test_05_Thunderbird_Duplicacy.md

 Then, on the 4th day, the account was removed, and the repository (obviously) dropped about 8Gb (approximately the size of the account), but there were about 140 Mb of upload.

 In the following days the include / exclude patterns have been improved, and the graph shows the backup reduction to about 9 Gb.
 Basically, redundant files were no longer processed.
-Ex: "starred" sets, which have a copy of the original messages marked with a "star" (see Gmail)
+Ex: "starred" sets, which have a copy of the original messages marked with a "star" (see Gmail).

 ![Graph01][1]